Arthroscopic knee surgery in middle-age. Are there non-surgical options?

 The research on stem cell therapy for meniscus tears.
 Does it work or not?

 At our center, we have seen bone marrow aspirate stem cell therapy help many people.
-There are many types of stem cell therapy including Amniotic, cord blood, placenta stem cell therapy.
+There are many types of stem cell therapy including Amniotic, cord blood, and placenta stem cell therapy.
 We DO NOT USE THESE PRODUCTS.
-This is explained in our article: Amniotic, cord blood, placenta stem cell therapy.
+This is explained in our article: Amniotic, cord blood, and placenta stem cell therapy.

 October 2020 research: Bone marrow-derived mesenchymal stem cells have the potential to help form meniscus tissue

-An October 2020 study (5) lead by the University of Alberta in Edmonton, Canada offered this observation in the journal Tissue Engineering (Part A).
+An October 2020 study (5) led by the University of Alberta in Edmonton, Canada offered this observation in the journal Tissue Engineering (Part A).
 “Bone marrow-derived mesenchymal stem cells have the potential to form the mechanically responsive matrices of joint tissues, including the menisci of the knee joint.”
 Matrices are the scaffold-like structures that are created in the body for things like fingernails and cartilage to grow on.

 Bone marrow aspirate – stem cell therapy and Prolotherapy

 In our office, “Bone marrow aspirate” or stem cell therapy is used in conjunction with dextrose Prolotherapy.
 Prolotherapy is a non-surgical regenerative treatment that can stimulate natural healing repair in the knee.
-The goal of the treatment to rebuild tissue and provide stability to the knee.
+The goal of the treatment is to rebuild tissue and provide stability to the knee.
 Stem cell therapy or Stem cell Prolotherapy is the combined use of your own harvested stem cells and dextrose Prolotherapy to treat the entire knee environment.